misraX/Python-Django-Docker/README.md

 mkdir yourProjectName/static
 ```

-5) Exit the docker image.
+5) Exit the docker container.

 ```
 exit
 ```

-6) In the repo dicrectory run docker-compose, it will use the .yaml file to build containers.
+6) In the repo dicrectory run docker-compose, it will use the .yaml file to build the containers.

 ```
 docker-compose build